anmarkova2223/recipes-throughout-years/README.md

 In this project we will be analyzing the ‘Recipes’ data set.
 This dataset details different recipes, their nutritional breakdown, the steps needed to complete them, and the user ratings.
 We were curious as to whether the recipes in the later years had the same rating distribution as the recipes in the earlier years.

-The **question** we answer is: Do the recipes from the year 2018 have the same rating distribution as the recipes from earlier years?
+The question we investigate is: **Are the recipes from recent years (2018) rated the same as the recipes from ealier years?**

+We will be using the data from `RAW_recipes.csv` and `RAW_interactions.csv`.
+The first file contains the data about the recipes, while the second file contains the data about the ratings of these recipes.
+Two csv files merged together will form our DataFrame.

-We wanted to know whether the sheer abundance of existing recipes affects how the users rate the recipes.
-We hypothesize that the more recipes there are, the less likely they are to be very unique.
-We were curious if that or any other factors had an affect on the ratings.
+We wanted to know whether the year in which the recipe was published affects how the users rate the recipes.
+We hypothesize that the more recipes there are, the less likely they are to be very unique, so the ratings would change.
 We care because this information can help recipe websites grow and expand faster as a business.
 The higher ratings the website has the more prestigious and reliable it is.
 If there was something that made the ratings different in the later year compared to earlier years, we would be able to work on another project to further investigate what caused the changes in the ratings.
 <br><br>
 Our dataset contains 234429 rows
 <br><br>